 Battling PCOS can be very mentally and emotionally challenging, which is why cultivating a strong support system, whether it’s through friends, family or support groups, can be immensely beneficial.
 Having people who understand what you’re going through and having encouragement on your side can make a significant difference in managing the condition alongside effective self-care.

-So, what exactly is PCOS self-care and what are the symptoms?
+So, what exactly is PCOS self-care?
 Ahead, we’ll dive into everything you need to know about the condition and how it’s managed.

 Polycystic Ovary Syndrome (PCOS) is a complex hormonal disorder that affects many aspects of a person’s health, including fertility, weight management and emotional well-being.
+Black women are numerically underrepresented in PCOS-centric studies, despite that 3.5% of them (from an unspecified pool) are diagnosed with it, showing that it disproportionately affects them.
 Symptoms of PCOS include the following:

 PCOS is not just limited to these three primary features, which is why it’s such a complex condition with a wide range of potential symptoms and health risks.
 Weight gain or difficulty losing weight, insulin resistance (which can lead to Type 2 diabetes), mood disorders and skin issues are also common symptoms of PCOS.